 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a roof tear-off in Huntsville?
-Most asphalt shingle jobs follow a simple rule of thumb: one square equals two-thirds of a cubic yard.
-Our low-wall roll-off is ideal for loading; the 20-yard container keeps you under the tonnage limit for Madison projects.
-We set it precisely where required.
+How big a container do you actually need for a roof tear-off in Huntsville?
+Most pros use this rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+Our 20-yard low-wall roll-off handles thirty squares; it keeps the tonnage manageable for your driveway.
+Madison homeowners rely on this simple math to avoid overage fees on every project.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Huntsville residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.